nVotesOrg/nMix/docs/guide.md

     git commit config.json config.stmt.json -m "Election configuration" git push origin master
     ```
-    Refer to the election configuration [section](#election-configuration) below for details about the configuration format and how to create it.
+    Refer to the election configuration [section](#election-configuration) below for details about the configuration format and how to create the file correctly.

 3. Execute key generation phase